Eldeston/Creative-Computing/Creative Computing Club/Members.md

 ## The Vision
-The vision for this club is to create and protect a comfy environment for creative computing students to make connections, sharpen each other's skills, join in study groups, and challenge ourselves in extracurricular activities.
+Our vision for this club is to create and conserve a comfy environment for creative computing students to make connections, sharpen each other's skills, join in study groups, and challenge ourselves in extracurricular activities.

 | Members          | Role                 | Course                | Email                         |
 | ---------------- | -------------------- | --------------------- | ----------------------------- |